Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 Changelog for 2.6.0h "Peral"

 Changes:
-- The Name of the Discoverer of Neptune will now be saved and displayed in the Neptune tooltip.
-- The Name of the Discoverer of Pluto will now be saved and displayed in the Neptune tooltip.
-- The Name of the Discoverer of Uranus will now be saved and displayed in the Neptune tooltip.
+- The Name of the Discoverer of Planets and Moons will now be saved and displayed.

 Characters:
 - José Vitorino Damásio (random Portuguese Engineer)